 At Three Fates Editing, my philosophy is that the best editor is first and foremost a fan.
 Author/editor relationships are built on a mutual love of language and of the story.
 If we don’t have similar visions, I can’t be of any help to you.
 Because of that, I work on a submission basis.
 I must love your story.
 Trust me.

 What am I looking for?
-Strong characters, intelligent plot turns, and beautiful language of a speculative bent.
+Strong characters, intelligent plot turns, and beautiful language.

 Even as a fan, because the story is the number one priority, my edits and comments sometimes may come across as harsh.
 Some authors appreciate that, and some need softer edges.
 Because of that, if I am interested in your work, I always offer sample edits.
 Because you and I need to simultaneously gauge each other before committing to anything.